All Products

 Prerequisites

 • Before you update the NGINX Ingress controller, make sure that you have approaches to monitor the business traffic and identify exceptions.
 You can use Simple Log Service or Managed Service for Prometheus to monitor the business traffic.
-For more information, see Analyze and monitor the access log of nginx-ingress and Use Managed Service for Prometheus to monitor an ACK cluster.
+For more information, see Analyze and monitor the access log of nginx-ingress-controller and Managed Service for Prometheus.

-• Make sure that the status of the NGINX Ingress controller is healthy, all pods of the NGINX Ingress controller are ready, and no error logs are generated.
+• Make sure that the status of the NGINX Ingress controller is healthy, all pods of the NGINX Ingress controller are in the Ready state, and no error logs are generated.

 • Make sure that no auto scaling rules, such as HorizontalPodAutoscaler (HPA), are used.
 If auto scaling rules exist, delete the auto scaling rules, complete the update, and then recreate the rules.